Rajni7732/Sentiment_Analysis_Kill_Movie/README.md

 Run the Analysis:

 Execute the Jupyter Notebook (sentiment_analysis.ipynb) to perform the sentiment analysis on the movie reviews.

-Files
-sentiment_analysis.ipynb: Jupyter Notebook with the Python code for sentiment analysis. movie_reviews.csv: CSV file containing the movie reviews dataset.
+sentiment_analysis.ipynb: Jupyter Notebook with the Python code for sentiment analysis.

-README.md: This file.
-Results
+movie_reviews.csv: CSV file containing the movie reviews dataset.

-The project outputs sentiment scores for each review and overall sentiment classifications.
+Results : The project outputs sentiment scores for each review and overall sentiment classifications.
 These results can be further visualized using tools like Tableau or Power BI for deeper insights.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.